makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

   * Results are reported in term of CORR/CCC in Table 12/11
     * In all cases, we report results when training with annotations and features obtained using either exclusively audio, video or audio-video
-* for valence, we obtained better results on annotation obtained using exclusively video
+* valence: we got better results on annotation obtained using exclusively video
   * slightly lower when using labels obtained by annotating audio-video, while
   * the worst results were obtained on the labels collected from audio only
   * in line with the recent finding by psychologists that valence is much better estimated from video imagery than from audio only,
     * arousal is much better predicted from audio than from video [86], [87]
-    * As expected, a fusion of audio-video features increases the results, while audio features are the least helpful, supporting the theory that the face and its deformation is the main medium of communication between humans when it comes to emotions
+    * As expected, a fusion of audio-video features increases the results,
+      * audio features are the least helpful
+      * supporting the theory that the face and its deformation is the main medium of communication between humans when it comes to emotions
 * models
   * performances of different regression models vary from each other
-  * overall, SVM performs better than RF which in turn outperforms LSTM
+  * overall, SVM perform > RF > LSTM
   * hE, in the experiments on audio features, while
     * Support Vector Machine for Regression (SVR) and Random Forest (RF) are expected to perform well for arousal and valence prediction,